smariotti/TrophyHuntMod/TrophyHuntMod/Package/README.md

 - All planted seeds and saplings grow to maturity within 10 seconds (as in previous version)

 ## What's New?
+v0.6.4
+- Trophy Rush
+  - Trophies stop dropping 100% and drop at normal rate after you've picked one up.
+Avoids flooding player inventory with extra trophies.
+The exception is Deer, which still always drops.

+## Previous Changes
 v0.6.3
 - Ack, documentation (README.MD) didn't update correctly